SpehleonLP/LifaundiServer/README.md

 }
 ```

 If this class is in a Package `Package` by author `Author` then it would use the websocket subprotocol: `Package@Author$Echo`.
-Connecting to this subprotocol as a client will spawn an object of this class to handle the protocol; conversely to connect from the engine to the server `my.url.com` at port `34013` then: *from inside the package where the protocol was declared* use `Network::Connect("wss://my.url.com:34013", "Echo")`
+Connecting to this subprotocol as a client will spawn an object of this class to handle the protocol; conversely to connect from the engine to the server `my.url.com` at port `34013` then: *from inside the package where the protocol was declared* use `Network::Connect("wss://my.url.com:34013", "Echo")`, this will try to open a websocket with the target server using the subprotocol `Package@Author$Echo`

 # Message formatting